DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 How degeneration happens

-Signs you've reached Phase 4
+Signs you’ve reached Phase 4:

 - Numbers become automatic justification for decisions (“because DORA says,” “because SPACE indicates”)

-As we saw in Article 2, metrics aren’t neutral — and choosing what to measure is choosing what to see and what to ignore.
+As we saw in Article 2, choosing what to measure is choosing what to see and what to ignore.
+Choosing a model is choosing a narrative about what constitutes success.
+This choice is never purely technical — it reflects organizational priorities, leadership anxieties, power structures.

 - ✓Illuminate previously invisible aspects